-Blanketed by vast tracts of true desert and semi-arid terrain, Namibia is the most unique destination within the region.
-Named after the Namib Desert, one of the planets oldest and driest desert environments, these expansive and ancient landscapes provide for some of the continents most startlingly desolate, yet enthralling scenery.
+Blanketed by vast tracts of true desert and semi-arid mountainous terrain, Namibia is the most unique destination within the region.
+Named after the Namib Desert, one of the planets oldest and driest desert environments, these expansive and ancient landscapes provide for some of the continent’s most startlingly desolate, yet enthralling scenery.
 And being a large country with an extremely sparse population, traveling here, whether by road or air provides a sense of never-ending remoteness.

-Highlights include the mountains of sand that comprise the dune-scapes of Sossulsvlei, the haunting beauty of the Skeleton Coast and the windswept Atlantic Ocean, and the rugged majesty of the mountains that dominate Damaraland and the northwest.
+Highlights include the mountains of sand that comprise the dune scapes of Sossulsvlei, the haunting beauty of the Skeleton Coast and the windswept Atlantic Ocean, and the rugged majesty of the mountains that dominate Damaraland and the northwest.
 And the wildlife is surprisingly bountiful, particularly in Etosha Pan and along the seasonal river systems of the Caprivi Strip in the northeast.

 Like Zimbabwe, the mighty Victoria Falls and all the adrenaline activities that are associated with the falls and the Zambezi River are Zambia’s major attraction.
 Further afield, the vast wildlife sanctuaries of South Luangwa, Kafue and the Lower Zambezi are the most popular wildlife destinations.
-The country also offers some hidden gems with Liuwa Plain, the Bangweulu Swamps and North Luangwa being the best of them.
+The country also offers some hidden gems with Liuwa Plain, the Bangweulu Swamps and the Busanga Plains in North Luangwa being the best of them.

 Zimbabwe has an incredible diversity of landscapes and destinations and despite the recent political and economic setbacks, it still offers a safe and rewarding safari experience.
-The hugely impressive Victoria Falls, one of the Seven Natural Wonders of the World, remains the primary draw-card and is a must for all visitors.
+The hugely impressive Victoria Falls, one of the Seven Natural Wonders of the World, remains the primary drawcard and is a must for all visitors.

-Hwange is a short hop to the south and with its sizeable elephant populations is one of the regions premier national parks.
+Hwange is a short hop to the south and, with its sizeable elephant populations is one of the regions premier national parks.
 Additional attractions include Mana Pools in the Zambezi Valley, which offers the most exciting and adventurous canoe trails, and Matusadona on the shores of Lake Kariba is unbeatable for its thrilling African sunsets.
 In the far eastern sector, the Eastern Highlands offer great hiking and birding trails, while the impressive ruins of Great Zimbabwe in the central regions are well worth a visit for the history buffs.